redkite-labs/redkite-labs-website-docs/elastic-search-block.rst

         }
     }

-The listener extends the abstract Search Bundle object **AlSearchResultsRenderingListener** which requires to implements a protected method called configure.
+The listener extends the abstract Search Bundle object **SearchResultsRenderingListener** which requires to implements a protected method called configure.

 This method must return an array that defines a single option named **slot** which